ibm-cloud-docs/openwhisk/cli_install.md

 * Learn how packages bundle actions and configure external events sources.
 See [Create and use packages](/docs/openwhisk?topic=cloud-functions-pkg_ov).
 * Explore the catalog of packages and enhance your applications with external services, such as a [{{site.data.keyword.cloudant}} event source](/docs/openwhisk?topic=cloud-functions-pkg_cloudant).

-To see everything that you can do with the {{site.data.keyword.openwhisk_short}} plug-in, run `ibmcloud fn` with no arguments.
 {: tip}

 1. Install the {{site.data.keyword.openwhisk_short}} plug-in.